Introduction

 Example:

-Tom, who has a same sex partner, is continually referred to by female nicknames at work which he finds humiliating and distressing.
-This is harassment on the basis of sexual orientation.
+Tom, who has a same-sex partner, is teased at work with female nicknames.
+This is harassment based on sexual orientation.

 Third party harassment

-You are potentially liable for harassment of your employees by third parties.
-You are liable if harassment has occurred on two previous occasions, you are aware of it and you have not taken reasonable steps to prevent it.
+If harassment has occurred on two previous occasions, and as an employer you are aware of it and have not taken reasonable steps to prevent it.

 Example: